Guitar Pedal Guides

 Use of Distortion

-For a better look at different models, check out our article: The Best Distortion Pedals.
+For a better look at different models, check out our guide to The Best Distortion Pedals.

 A Quick Word On Fuzz

-For an example of this tone, check out the video below:
+For an example of different fuzz tones, check out the videos below:

 Wrapping It All Up